Yankees vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- In 31 starts this season, he's earned a quality start in 15 of them.

-- Berrios has pitched five or more innings in seven straight games and will look to extend that streak.
+- Bassitt has pitched five or more innings in 13 straight games and will look to extend that streak.

-- He has finished six appearances without allowing an earned run in 31 chances this season.
+- He has finished eight appearances without allowing an earned run in 32 chances this season.

 |Opponent